Plugin API

 tom-select.custom.js

-Use NPM to hand-pick plugins and create /build/js/tom-select.custom.js
+Use NPM to hand-pick plugins and create /dist/js/tom-select.custom.js

 # clone the repo